-The OPL 2020 Draft Operating and Capital Budget meets the funding target as requested by Council, supports the new OPL Board Strategic Plan, which will be effective as of January 2020, and capitalizes on DC funding at a time of uncertainty.
-The budget also:
+The OPL 2020 Draft Operating and Capital Budget meets the funding target as requested by Council, supports the new OPL Board Strategic Plan, which will be

 - Fulfills OPL's mandatory requirements, and maintains current operations; - Augments the Library Materials budget; - Supports the expansion of the MILL program; - Adds service hours at the Ruth E. Dickinson branch; - Responds to immediate facility requirements; - Maintains status quo for user fees; and, - Maintains the Library reserve account for future considerations and unforeseen expenditures.